whygukin/Group-9/docs/status.md

 Our ultimate goal in this first inital proposal was to get a feel for the different algorithms and make sure they overall work.
 By work, I mean they are able to play poker and become somewhat successful at it.

 ## Approach
-The approach we are taking to tackle the project is by using the algorithms mentioned: PPO and CFR.
-[INPUT WHAT CFR IS HERE].
-On the other hand PPO (Policy Promixity Optimization) algorithm aims to reduce the surrogate loss function found in the policy in order to maxmize the rewards from the user.
-PPO was developed and researched at OpenAI and in their documentation, PPO has a lost function that looks like this:
+One of the aforementioned approach we are taking to tackle the project is by using the PPO (Proximal Policy Optimization) algorithm created and developed by OpenAI.
+A variation of the actor-critic model, which helps the agent make better decisions based on the critic neural-network which influences the actor (which decisions to make) or vice versa.
+The PPO algorithm also aims to reduce the surrogate loss function found in the policy in order to maxmize the rewards from the user.
+PPO has a lost function that looks like this:

 $$
 L(s,a, \theta_k, \theta) = \min \left( \frac{\pi_{\theta}(a|s)}{\pi_{\theta_k}(a|s)} A^{\pi_{\theta_k}}(s,a), \ g(\epsilon, A^{\pi_{\theta_k}}(s,a)) \right),